fluidweb-co/require-polyfills/README.md

 ### NPM

-Require Bundle is also available on NPM:
+Require Polyfills is also available on NPM:

 ```sh
 $ npm install require-polyfills